Environment - Our View

 • To connect environmental work to our community and suggest opportunities for volunteering and engagement.

-There will be three meetings a year to allow members to present their projects, answer questions, and discuss further opportunities.
+There will be meetings to allow members to present their projects, answer questions, and discuss further opportunities.

 Guides